-We had cash of \$1,029 as of November 30, 2003, and had working capital deficit of \$13,176 as of November 30, 2003.
+We had cash of \$240 and a working capital deficit of \$18,115 as of February 29, 2004.
+At August 31, 2003, the end of our last fiscal year, we had cash of \$1,014 and a working capital deficit of \$11,479.
 We estimate the geological exploration program will cost approximately \$10,000.
-Our working capital is insufficient to pay for the costs our work programs.
+Our working capital is insufficient to pay for the costs of our exploration programs.
 Our directors have made an oral commitment to provide adequate funding to enable us to complete the exploration programs.
 However, our directors are under no legal obligation to do so.